wireservice/agate/docs/cookbook.rst

 Computing percent change
 ------------------------

-You could use :meth:`.Table.compute` to calculate percent change, however, for your convenience journalism has a builtin shorthand:
+You could use :meth:`.Table.compute` to calculate percent change, however, for your convenience journalism has a builtin shortcut

 .. code-block:: python